-- Each area (incorporated, unincorporated, tribal territory) within the Project Area must meet the corresponding eligibility criteria. - Each area within the Project Area must be represented by an appropriate public agency or tribal government (e.g. city, county government, local agency, or a tribal government) as a Lead Applicant or Co-Applicant. - To ensure that the grant can be successfully executed within the grant term, Applicants must submit a Memorandum of Understanding (MOU) that defines the terms outlined in Section II.A. - Applicants must submit letters of support and commitment from all relevant public agencies and tribal governments included in the Project Area.
+- Each area within the Project Area must be represented by an appropriate public agency or tribal government (e.g. city, county government, local agency, or a tribal government) as a signatory on an MOU as described in Section 6.2. - To ensure that the grant can be successfully executed within the grant term, Applicants must submit a Memorandum of Understanding (MOU) that defines the terms outlined in Section 6.2. - Applicants must submit letters of support and commitment from all relevant public agencies and tribal governments included in the Project Area.
 As described under Applicant Eligibility, if the Lead Applicant is a public agency, they must provide evidence of a passed formal resolution in the TCC Proposal. - Applicants must demonstrate during the application process that they have identified and are prepared to address any obstacles associated with a Project Area that spans multiple jurisdictions.